StateOff/pico_frequency_finder/README.md

   --version             Show version and exit
 ```

-# License & Credits
+## License & Credits

-This tool depends on the `vcocalc.py` tool in the pico-sdk.
+This tool depends on the `vcocalc.py` tool in the pico-sdk by the raspberry pi foundation.

+Written by Blazej Floch.

 MIT compare `LICENSE`